ethereum/consensus-specs/tests/formats/genesis/validity.md

 ### `genesis.ssz_snappy`

-A SSZ-snappy encoded `BeaconState`, the state to validate as genesis candidate.
+An SSZ-snappy encoded `BeaconState`, the state to validate as genesis candidate.

 ### `is_valid.yaml`